patkarlab/Transcriptome-/README.md

 * Enable Differential Expression: `No`
 * `Save As Planned`

 #### Requeuing

 1. Now on the Nextseq 1000, log into your account on BaseSpace.
 Go to the `Planned Runs`.
 Select your run and download the Samplesheet on the machine.

 2. Go to the `Process Management` on the machine.
 Select your run.
 Click on Requeue.
 Select the Samplesheet you just uploaded.
 Start `Requeue`.

+## DRAGEN RNA Pipeline - On the server